VikashTudu/Stock_Price_Prediction/README.md

 # Stock_Market_Prediction

-This project deals with predicting the stock price with the help of simple machine learnig models like:
+This project deals with predicting the stock price with the help of simple machine learnig models like:  <br />
-1> Linear Regression
+1: Linear Regression <br />
-2> Polynomial Regression
+2: Polynomial Regression <br />
-3> Support Vector Machine(SVM)
+3: Support Vector Machine(SVM) <br />